Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Evaluation

-\paragraph{Qualitative Results} The results of our pipeline are depicted in Figure~\ref{fig:qualitative_results}, showcasing generation results for 20 different facades, each with two distinct edits.
-Each entry consists of five images: (1) the original facade image, (2) the target structure for variation no. 1, (3) the inference results for variation no. 1, (4) the target structure for variation no. 2, and (5) the inference results for variation no. 2.
+The results of our pipeline are depicted in Figure~\ref{fig:qualitative_results}, showcasing generation results for 20 different facades, each with two distinct user-driven edits.
+Each entry consists of five images: (1) the original facade image, (2) the target structure for edit no. 1, (3) the inference result for edit no. 1, (4) the target structure for edit no. 2, and (5) the inference result for edit no. 2.
+The target structure visualizations showcased in the Figure are composed of aggregated leaves (terminals) from the grammar-based hierarchical tree inputs.

-The results demonstrate that our approach successfully generates edited versions of facades across various structures and styles while preserving the core identity of the original design.
-The output images closely match the target structures and achieve a level of realism comparable to typical outputs of the underlying model (Stable Diffusion 1.5).
+The results demonstrate that our approach successfully generates edited versions of facades across various structures and styles while preserving the core identity of the original design, making the new facade perceptually look like an edited version of the input.
+The output images closely match the target structures and achieve a level of realism comparable to typical outputs of the underlying model used in the pipeline (Stable Diffusion 1.5).